-ADF Super has four investment options available for members - MySuper Balanced, Aggressive, Income Focused and Cash.
+PSSap has five investment options available for members - MySuper Balanced, Aggressive, Income Focused, Cash and Balanced Ancillary.

 Error!
-Reference source not found. below provides details on returns by investment option to 30 June 2022, including comparative performance to benchmark and the median returns of similar products offered in the comparison group of other super funds detailed in Appendix A8.
+Reference source not found. below provides details on returns by investment option to 30 June 2022, including comparative performance to benchmark and the median returns of similar products in the comparison group of other super funds detailed in Appendix A8.